TNO/knowledge-engine/README.md

 	- This module contains the REST API layer that is built on top of the Java Developer API.
 - `smart-connector-rest-dist`
   - A distribution of the server that provides the REST API layer for your smart connector(s), and uses the smart connector implementation from the `smart-connector` module.
 For instructions on how to use it, refer to [the section below](#how-to-use-the-rest-api).
 For instructions on how to set it up, refer to [this section](#how-to-administer-the-rest-api).
-- `examples`
-	- A selection of examples of how the Java developer API is used.
 - `admin-ui`
 	- A REST API which provides meta-data about smart connectors in a knowledge network.
 Can be used in an administration inferface for a knowledge network.
 It is implemented as a knowledge base that uses metadata of other knowledge bases.